 My Readers Guide to Don’t Let Him In discusses this new 2025 suspense title by popular UK author Lisa Jewell.
-My guide to Don’t Let Him In includes a character list (you might need it!), spoilers, my questions, and the ending explained (I think!
-You never know with a Lisa Jewell book… be sure to check out my post on None of This is True!)
+My guide to Don’t Let Him In includes a character list (you might need it!), spoilers, my questions, and the ending explained.
+But you never know with a Lisa Jewell book… be sure to check out my post on None of This is True!)

 Readers Guide to Don’t Let Him In by Lisa Jewell